-Our audit included a review of a representative sample of the Authority's activities during the fiscal year in the five areas identified above and a review of such other areas as we considered necessary.
+Our audit included a review of a representative sample of the activities of the Authority and its subsidiary during the fiscal year in the five areas identified above and a review of such other areas as we considered necessary.
 The financial statement audit of the Connecticut Development Authority, for the fiscal year indicated above, was conducted by the Authority's independent public accountants.